Estate Planning & Inheritance Tax Resources

 Estate Planning & Inheritance Tax

-It is important to note that, other than in the case of very large gifts (above the nil rate band) no Inheritance Tax is payable on gifts made or received during someone’s lifetime.
-However, on death, the executors are required to report on the value of taxable gifts made by the deceased during the seven-year period immediately prior to their death.
+It is important to note that, other than in the case of very large gifts (above the nil rate band), no Inheritance Tax is payable on gifts made or received during someone’s lifetime.
+However, on death, the executors are required to report on the value of taxable gifts made by the deceased during the seven years immediately before their death.

 Inheritance Tax and probate forms